agneknie/Haskell-University-Project/README.md

 # Haskell-University-Project

 ### My work on the Functional Programming Module COM2108 at the University of Sheffield.
+Programming Assignment Grade Achieved: 100%.
 #

 ### Source Folder